pseudo-trick/alx-system_engineering-devops/0x00-shell_basics/README.md

-This shows about the current working directory
+$PWD - shows about the current working directory
+$ls  - shows about the files on the pwd